manuelsh/manuelsh.github.io/_posts/_drafts/2025-01-17-Ideas-from-NeurIPS2024.md

 There is also strong evidence that neural networks encode information in "directions" in a multidimensional space, where each useful abstract concept (for example, the language a text is written in) is encoded in a different direction, each one "almost" perpendicular to each other, which is possible in a multidimensional space (in a 3d space, there are only 3 dimenspossible perpendicular vectors, but in higher dimensions space, if we relax the constraint of perpendicularity from 90 degrees angle to 89-91 degrees, the amount of almost perpendicular vectors grow exponentially with the number of dimensions).
 Highly recommended to watch this lesson of ThreeBlueOneBrown on [How might LLM store facts](https://www.3blue1brown.com/lessons/mlp).
 In fact, watch all the Deep Learning videos of this channel, they are the best I've seen explaining the concepts of the transformer.

 Very interesting also the Mechanistic Interpretability talk of [Neel Nanda](https://www.neelnanda.io/), from DeepMind.
 Mechanistic Interpretability aspires to reverse engineer neural networks, working on the hypothesis that models learn human comprehensible structures that can be understood.
 He showed an example where they are able to identify a "direction in space" that encodes refusal, i.e. when the model refuses to speak about certain topic, usually because of the safety constraints.
-Knowing this direction, they are able to deactivate it, just by remving that vector.
-What is very interesting is that this refusal direction is in every model they checked, almost universal.
+Knowing this direction, they are able to deactivate it, just by subtracting that vector, allowing the model to respond on originally unintended ways.
+This refusal direction appears in every model they checked, is almost universal.

 One clear application of better understanding the inner workings of neural networks is to improve their safety.
 Which lead us to the next topic.

-# AI Safety: toolsTools, not agents
+# AI Safety, advocating for tools, not agents

-Turing awarded [Youshua Bengio](https://yoshuabengio.org/) and [Max Tegmark](https://physics.mit.edu/faculty/max-tegmark/) participated in a very relevant workshop around AI safety.
-Their main point was that we can have the benefits of AI without the risks of AI, by not doing autonomous agents but special purpose models, that we can use as tools to, for example, advance science.
+[Youshua Bengio](https://yoshuabengio.org/) and [Max Tegmark](https://physics.mit.edu/faculty/max-tegmark/) participated in a relevant workshop around AI safety.
+One of their main point was that we can have the benefits of AI without the risks of AI, by not doing autonomous agents but special purpose models, that we can use as tools to, for example, advance science.
 A great example of this is the [AlphaFold](https://deepmind.com/research/case-studies/alphafold) model, which is a tool that helps scientists to predict the 3D structure of proteins; key for drug discovery and currently widely used.

 # Practical applications